brillout/awesome-vue-refactor/README_CLEANED.md

 ### Client

-*Render Vue application in the browser*
+*Render Vue application in the browser only*

  - [Vue Plugin Boilerplate](https://github.com/kazupon/vue-plugin-boilerplate) - Boilerplate for Vue.js plugin.
  - [Bourgeon](https://github.com/rayfranco/bourgeon) - Bourgeon is an opinionated-featured VueJS 2.0 setup for Webpack.